grace-apa/-password-generator/README.md

 - Character types: lowercase, uppercase, numeric and special characters ($@%&\*, etc.)

-Once all prompts are answered, the password should be generated and displayed in an alert or written to the page.
+Once all prompts are answered, the password will be generated and displayed on the page.

 Live demo: https://grace-apa.github.io/-password-generator/